hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 Trimming the impeller down in size will move the pump curve down much in the same way as reducing the speed of rotation.
 The same can be said for selecting a larger impeller; the curve will shift up.
 When sizing a pump for an application in which the pump is not hooked up to a variable speed controller, it is more appropriate to size the impeller to your desired duty conditions.

-### Educational Demonstration
+### Educational Demonstration: Pump and System Curve

 =d=
-title: Pump and System Curve
+title:
 kind: pump-curve
 pumpType: plot
 lowerLevel: 5